MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 records being returned.
 The results are always ordered by balance in this mode, and it is the case here too, that an empty array is handed back if no records can be retrieved.

-Because of a cascade of optional values going along with this letter kind of a query, and also because it's a valid option to request just a single table view, null should be anticipated in various places, either at the position of individual tables (`payableOpt`, `receivableOpt`) or instead of the whole thing (`customQueryOpt`), which points to that no query of that kind was actually made in the first place.
+Because it's a valid option to request just a single table view, null should be anticipated at various places, either at the position of individual tables (`payableOpt`, `receivableOpt`) or in place of the whole thing (`customQueryOpt`), which implies that no query was actually requested.

 `payableOpt` is the part referring to payable records if any exist, null or an empty array are also possible.